MohammadHossein Rezaei

 Email: mhrezaei@arizona.edu

-I am a final-year undergraduate student at the University of Arizona UArizona majoring in Computer Science with a 4.0 GPA.
-I am a member of the Computational Language Understanding (CLU) Lab, advised by Eduardo Blanco, where I worked on making SLMs more robust against negation by further pre-training and paraphrasing in affirmative terms.
+I earned a B.S. in Computer Science from the University of Arizona UArizona.
+I was a member of the Computational Language Understanding (CLU) Lab, advised by Eduardo Blanco, where I worked on making SLMs more robust against negation by further pre-training and paraphrasing in affirmative terms.

 Previously, I was a research intern at Stanford University Stanford in the SALT Lab advised by Diyi Yang.
 There, I co-created EgoNormia, a benchmark for evaluating physical-social norm understanding in vision-language models.